Beware of the biases of this list, which we fully assume, and which you should understand well:

 - Molière – Dom Juan ou Le Festin de pierre – 1665: a festival of humor and depth, this play is mainly carried by the impertinent lines of Dom Juan, a great lover of women.
 If Molière takes a lot of liberties with the form, Dom Juan takes even more liberties with the content of the speech.
 While he was probably destined to be a hateful character, Dom Juan actually becomes endearing, especially when read from our century, where atheism is much more common.
 Again, if you like impertinence and contradictory thinking, this book is for you.

-- Molière – Le Malade imaginaire – 1673: you will burst out laughing.
-If you don’t laugh when you discover this play, it’s because you didn’t set the tone when you read it or that you watched it with the wrong actors.
+- Molière – Le Malade imaginaire — 1673 : you will burst out laughing.
+If you do not laugh when you discover this play, it is because you did not set the tone when you read it or that you watched it with the wrong actors.
 This play was perhaps the occasion of one of the most ironic deaths in history: indeed, Molière’s pain was not at all imaginary when he fainted on stage while playing the role of Argan, dying soon after.

-- Spinoza – Ethics – 1677: with geometric precision (yes, yes, we insist, Spinoza proceeds mathematically), Spinoza demonstrates God, nature, and feelings.
-That’s all.
+- Baruch Spinoza – Ethics – 1677: with geometric precision (yes, yes, we insist, Baruch Spinoza proceeds mathematically), Baruch Spinoza demonstrates God, nature, and feelings.
+That is all.
 But he has a rather special vision of God.
 God is perfect, and therefore he encompasses everything, you as well as me and everything else in the world.
 Everything is done by necessity.
-Spinoza is a brilliant author who thought against his time.
-You will have a particular pleasure to read the scolies, where Spinoza makes his comments and settles his accounts in passing.
+Baruch Spinoza is a brilliant author who thought against his time.
+You will have a particular pleasure to read the stories, where Baruch Spinoza makes his comments and settles his accounts in passing.